 Amazon‘s Kindle ereaders and ebooks stand apart in the virtual world.
 They use a proprietary format called AZW, including a newer version called Kindle Format 8 (abbreviated as AZW3, curiously) that allows more behind-the-scenes formatting options such as drop caps and support for HTML5 files.
 Kindles do not support EPUB and cannot read ebooks that are DRM-protected files purchased outside of the Kindle library.
 Kindles can, however, read TXT and PDF files and they do support the common image formats noted above.

-One ereader format the Kindle can't read is a non-AZW, DRM (digital rights management)-protected file.
-Ebooks purchased at bookstores are often DRM-protected, meaning when you purchase the ebook, it will work on your ebook reader and PC but not on anyone else's.
-Sharing is out and everyone has to buy their own copy of an ebook.
-(The one exception to this rule is the Nook; if you own a Nook you can share an ebook with another user for up to 14 days using Barnes & Noble's ereader software.)
-Most ebook readers include support for DRM-protected EPUB and PDF files by using a product called Adobe Digital Edition, which manages and "approves" DRM products on your ebook reader.
-All the ebook readers on our list except the Kindle are compatible with at least some DRM-protected ebook formats.
+Titles purchased at ebook stores are often DRM-protected, meaning they will work on your ebook reader and PC but not on anyone else's.
+Sharing is out and everyone has to buy their own copies.
+(Nooks and Kindles are exceptions to this rule: If you own a Nook or Kindle you can share an ebook with another user of the respective device for up to 14 days.)
+Most ereaders include support for DRM-protected EPUB and PDF files by using a product called Adobe Digital Edition, which manages and "approves" DRM products on your ebook reader.
+All the ereaders on our list are compatible with at least some DRM-protected ebook formats.
 Libraries have accommodated to the many formats, so borrowing ebooks should be hassle-free.